chriskrycho/v4.chriskrycho.com/2014/dont-be-rude.txt

 even one you did not intend, doesn't fade quickly or at all, even in the face of reasonable articulations of alternative explanations for the bad experience.
 You have to work at a good customer experience continually.

+###### Further Addendum
+MarketCircle actually saw this piece---presumably via my link on Twitter---and got back to me, looking to fix this issue, which I really appreciated.
+In some sense, then, they *are* doing exactly what I advocated in this piece.

 [mc]: https://www.marketcircle.com
 [billings]: https://www.marketcircle.com/billingspro/